Wangler

 A wangler is one who resorts to trickery or devious methods to obtain their goals.
 One might find himself classified as a wangler if they were to manipulate information to obtain a job.

 Etymology

 The term has been historically attributed to a British printer's slang term meaning "fake by manipulation" in 1888.
-Wangle may be an alteration of waggle or the dialectic 'wankle' meaning "unsteady or fickle," which descends from the Old English 'wancol'.
-If this is true, wangle would share an etymological heritage with the modern word 'wench.'
+Wangle may be an alteration of waggle or the dialectic wankle meaning "unsteady or fickle", which descends from the Old English wancol.
+If this is true, wangle would share an etymological heritage with the modern word wench.

-Harry Potter and resurgence

-Author J.K.
-Rowling used the word in the third installment of her Harry Potter novel, The Prisoner of Azkaban, leading to a growing use of the otherwise seldom heard term.